Historic (classic) vehicles: MOT and vehicle tax

-The date your vehicle was first registered affects whether you need to:
+The date your vehicle was built or first registered affects whether you need to:

 8 January 1977 onwards